smabot0508/Trading-Internship-Journal/Daily Notes/Day3/Day3.md

 **Multiple Candle Confirmation**
 When multiple separate candles repeatedly reject the same price area using their wicks (touching that level but failing to close beyond it, again and again), it strengthens the reliability of that support or resistance zone.
 Essentially, this is "voting" — the more times price tests a level and fails to break it, the more confidently that level can be trusted going forward.

-> 🖼️ **[Add Image Here — MOMENTUM AND CONTINUATION PATTERNS]** — An image showing a Momentum candle next to a Marubozu candle, plus an example of multiple wick rejections at the same level on a real chart.
-Suggested file: `images/day3/momentum-continuation-patterns.png`

 ---

 # Topic 2: Support and Resistance